siba-x-prasad/Java-Kotlin-Playground/ReadMe/kotlin/COROUTINES.md

 }
 ```

-No need to make the above functions as suspend as we are not calling any other suspend
+- No need to make the above functions as suspend as we are not calling any other suspend  function from them.
-com.swasi.play.function from them.

-Now, we can use the async like below:
+- Now, we can use the async like below:

 ```
 GlobalScope.launch(Dispatchers.Main) {